 - Our calibration discussions are an opportunity to focus on aligning on what the rating definitions mean at Sourcegraph.
 During calibration, Managers will be asked to highlight specific instances where Teammates demonstrate exceptional performance.

 - Of the four required questions on our Manager-to-Direct Report Impact Review, we will focus on two as part of the Manager presentation:

 - How has this Teammate’s performance mapped to the expectations of their role and level over the past 6 months?
 (Reference the career development framework if applicable).
 To what extent did they meet their commitments?

-- Our conversations will focus specifically on the area(s) in which the Teammate was exceeding our high bar: performance, values, or both.
+- Our conversations will focus specifically on the area(s) in which the Teammate had Distinguished Performance, Partially Successful Performance or Unsuccessful Performance.

 - Managers will be asked to discuss on individuals who report to them and should come prepared to verbally share the following: